evoflowdt/playercode/replit.md

 # EvoFlow - Digital Signage Management Platform

 ## Overview
-EvoFlow is a cloud-based digital signage management platform designed for remote control and monitoring of various digital display types (LG webOS, Samsung Tizen, Android, Raspberry Pi, etc.).
+EvoFlow is a cloud-based digital signage management platform designed for remote control and monitoring of various digital display types (LG webOS, Samsung Tizen, Android, Raspberry Pi, Windows/macOS/Linux desktop, etc.).
 Its primary purpose is to streamline digital signage operations for businesses through a comprehensive dashboard for content management, scheduling, device grouping, and real-time monitoring.
 The platform is built for SaaS/white-label deployment, prioritizing multi-tenancy and robust authentication, with ambitions to become a leading solution in the digital signage market.

 ## User Preferences
 I prefer clear and direct communication.
 When suggesting changes, please explain the reasoning concisely.
 For code modifications, prioritize maintainability and scalability.
 I appreciate an iterative development approach where features are built and reviewed incrementally.
 Please ask for confirmation before implementing significant architectural changes or refactoring large portions of the codebase.
 I prefer detailed explanations for complex technical concepts but keep them succinct for routine tasks.